 Public Act 90-0327 (effective August 8, 1997) (see the Nursing Home Care Act [210 ILCS 5/3-202.51]) established the Health Facility Plan Review Fund and allowed the Department to charge a fee for the review of architectural drawings and specifications for construction of new hospitals, long-term care facilities and ambulatory surgical treatment centers, and for alterations or additions to existing facilities that involved major construction or had an estimated cost greater than \$5,000.
 The Nursing Home Care Act was later amended to require a fee for major construction projects with an estimated cost greater than \$100,000.
-The fees, which have been collected by the Department since the fund's implementation in 1997, support the review process and have enabled the Department to hire additional staff.
 The difference between fees paid for reviews and the estimated amount required to support the process comes from the General Revenue Fund.
-The Long-Term Care Plan Review Unit, in conjunction with the Hospitals and Ambulatory Surgery Design Standards Unit, also conducted the required in-service training seminar for the health care industry.

 The Nursing Home Care Act requires acceptably submitted drawings to be reviewed within 60 calendar days after receipt and requires item-by-item replies to drawing review comments to be reviewed within 45 calendar days after receipt.
-From January 1, 2007, to December 31, 2007, 946 drawing and item-by-item mechanical, plumbing, electrical and automatic sprinkler system reviews were completed.
-There also were 205 on-site reviews (surveys) and 110 interim surveys, most involving multiple staff.
-Many of the on-site reviews required two or more days to perform.
-More than half of the projects submitted during calendar year 2007 were not subject to a fee.
-The total amount of fees paid for reviews in calendar year 2007 was \$364,270.
+From January 1, 2008, to December 31, 2008, 115 plan review projects were completed.
+These projects involved architectural, electrical, mechanical, and automatic sprinkler system reviews, included on-site surveys, most involving multiple staff.
+Many of the on-site surveys required two or more days to perform.
+More than half of the projects submitted during calendar year 2008 were not subject to a fee.
+The total amount of fees paid for reviews in calendar year 2008 was \$286,561.

-During 2007, the Long-Term Care Plan Review Unit also performed required physical plant evaluations whenever a licensed long-term care facility requested to increase its licensed bed capacity or to upgrade beds to a higher level of nursing care.
+During 2008, the Long-Term Care Plan Review Unit also performed required physical plant evaluations whenever a licensed long-term care facility requested to increase its licensed bed capacity or to upgrade beds to a higher level of nursing care.
 In the past year, this unit also has performed a physical plant evaluation whenever a licensed health care facility has requested to provide an outpatient physical therapy unit.
 Architectural surveyors also have performed follow-up surveys and annual certification surveys for the LTC Field Operations Unit.

-Long-Term Care Surveyor Training
+Long Term Care Surveyor Training